-It’s’s like learning to ride a bicycle.
+It’s a bit like learning to ride a bicycle.
 The first time you lose your balance, you fall and hurt yourself.
 Maybe next time you wear a helmet and pads, and you slowly learn how to keep your balance.
 If you focus on how bad falling hurts, you’ll never learn to ride the bike.
 But once you learn to keep your balance, you forget about falling, and maybe you don’t need the pads anymore.
 You now know how to ride a bicycle.

-R’ Shlomo Farhi teaches that this why the Hebrew word for “year” – שנה – is cognate to the words שני and שנוי – “secondary” and “change” respectively.
-Today’s achievements are built on the foundations of yesterday; a repetition would be no different to what came first, and a fresh start can’t carry the lessons along the way.
+R’ Shlomo Farhi teaches that this is why the Hebrew word for “year” – שנה – is cognate to the words שני and שנוי – “secondary” and “change” respectively.
+Today’s achievements are built on the foundations of yesterday; a repetition would be no different from what came first, and a fresh start can’t carry the lessons along the way.
 This may help explain why we temporarily behave more diligently day between Rosh Hashana and Yom Kippur – a reliable foundation is the precursor of a strong building.

-All this is to say what R’ Nachman of Breslov taught straightforwardly: if you believe you can break, then believe you can fix.
+As R’ Nachman of Breslov taught straightforwardly: if you believe you can break, then believe you can fix.